kacheryhub/kachery-doc/doc/feeds.md

 is officially added to the feed.

 Feeds are also distinct from kachery files in that a feed has a specific owner node.
-Files are content-addressable, and thus there is no hierarchy by which one node's copy would be preferred over another node's--it doesn't matter who contributed the file originally, only what the file contains.
+Files with the same fingerprint should be the same, so there is no hierarchy that prefers node's copy over another node's: it doesn't matter who contributed the file originally, only what it contains.
 For feeds, the node that owns the feed is the authoritative source of its contents, and the only entity that is allowed to append new messages.

 Finally, because the messages added to an append-only log within a feed have an inherent ordering (and